lightlymoon/lightlymoon/README.md

 ## Hi, I'm Nuray ✨
 ✩ How to reach me ➙ gnuray008@gmail.com

-🧠 I'm a senior high school student specializing in Information Technologies. <br/>
+🧠 I'm a senior high school student specializing in Information Technologies and Artificial Intelligence.<br/>
 🧩 I build web pages and writing the code that brings them to life.<br/>
 ⚙️ I'm passionate about learning new technologies and constantly improving my development skills every day.<br/>
+🏆 I build and develop projects through collaboration and competition. <br/>
 💼 I also create and sell custom code solutions and web projects.

 # Skills 💻: